ghodulik95/chromebook-nautilus-desktop/README.md

 <a name="disclaimers"></a>
 ## 4. Disclaimers

+__This project is not affiliated with or endorsed by Google or Samsung__.

 ### 4.1.
 Warranties & Risk of Bricking
 Modifying the Chromebook firmware and installing Linux on this device can void your warranty and carries an inherent risk of bricking.